Hamas Appears to Win Majority in Palestinian Elections

 GRADSTEIN: Some Palestinian officials, like Manuel Hassassian, the Palestinian representative in Britain, say Hamas is likely to change its position towards Israel.

-Mr. MANUEL HASSIEN (Palestinian Representative, Britain): If Hamas becomes an integral part of the (unintelligible) council, and if it becomes to form a government, whether it forms its own in coalition with Fatah, they have to stick to the rules of the game, and they understand very well that they have to transform, politically, their positions.
+MANUEL HASSIEN: If Hamas becomes an integral part of the (unintelligible) council, and if it becomes to form a government, whether it forms its own in coalition with Fatah, they have to stick to the rules of the game, and they understand very well that they have to transform, politically, their positions.
 And they have to understand that there is no other outlet except negotiations with Israel.